Learning the optimal Tikhonov regularizer for inverse problems: Finding the optimal regularizer: the sample error

 with probability exceeding $1-e^{-\tau}$, where $m_0$, $c_3$ and $c_4$ depend only on $\Sx$, $\Se$ and $A$. \end{thm} The proof of Theorem \ref{thm:gener_unsup} is based on several concentration estimates reported in Appendix~\ref{app:proof_unsupervised}.
-Note that the theoretical decay predicted by the two theorems \ref{thm:gener_sup} and \ref{thm:gener_unsup} are very close, and are equivalent if $s \rightarrow \infty$.
-This makes the two strategies almost equivalent in terms of generalization guarantees.
+The rates we obtain can be meaningfully compared with recent results in supervised learning: see \cite{blanchard2018optimal, lin2020optimal}.